J-1 Visa Tax Professional Jobs

 Confirm whether your category carries the two-year rule

 Trainee and Intern programs generally do not trigger the two-year home residency requirement, but funding source and nationality can change that.
-Ask your designated sponsor directly during DS-2019 issuance so you understand any future H-1B or green card implications.
+Ask your designated sponsor directly during DS-2019 issuance so you understand any future H-1B visa or green card implications.

 Build a training plan around measurable tax competencies